onebeyond/rascal/README.md

 #### Message Acknowledgement and Recovery Strategies

 For messages which are not auto-acknowledged (the default) calling `ackOrNack()` with no arguments will acknowledge it.
 Calling `ackOrNack(err)` will nack the message using Rascal's default recovery strategy (nack with requeue).
 Calling `ackOrNack(err, recoveryOptions)` will trigger the specified recovery strategy or strategies.
+You can also acknowledge all outstanding messages on the channel by calling `ackOrNack(null, { all: true })`.

 When using the callback API, you can call ackOrNack without a callback and errors will be emitted by the subscription.
 Alternatively you can specify a callback as the final argument irrespective of what other arguments you provide.